-The visualisation of bathymetric data and associated uncertainty in electronic nautical charts (ENCs) is important when it comes to planning and monitoring a ship’s route safely.
+The visualization of bathymetric data and associated uncertainty in electronic nautical charts (ENCs) is important when it comes to planning and monitoring a ship’s route safely.
 However, a study confirmed that the current uncertainty representation is not very intuitive and does not provide clear orientation for mariners.
-To improve this situation, Fraunhofer IGD proposed novel visualisation solutions for the next-generation S-101 ENC standard.
+To improve this situation, Fraunhofer IGD proposed novel visualization solutions for the next-generation S-101 ENC standard.
 Read on for a summary.

 Electronic nautical charts (ENCs) are common tools for safe navigation at sea.
 By providing information concerning water as depth zones, contours and spot soundings, they support mariners in planning routes, which maintain under keel clearance during the entire voyage.
 However, considering charted depths figures only for this task is not sufficient.
 Known or presumed uncertainties associated with the underlying bathymetric data must be taken into account too, as this may lead to critical deviations of the charted depths and the real depth at a certain position and point in time.

 The sources contributing to such uncertainty are well known.
 They include limited accuracy, resolution and precision of sensors, environmental influences like tides, wind, wave height or dynamic seabeds, as well as incomplete surveys of marine areas.
-To make mariners aware of the data imperfections and to increase the credibility and expressiveness of the ENC, a dedicated uncertainty visualisation is useful.
+To make mariners aware of the data imperfections and to increase the credibility and expressiveness of the ENC, a dedicated uncertainty visualization is useful.
 This can facilitate informed decision-making and avoid running aground in the worst case.

-After several iterations, IHO’s Data Quality Working Group introduced a more comprehensive composite quality indicator called ‘Quality of Bathymetric Data’ (QOBD), which is going to become a standardised attribute in the next generation ENC specification S-101.
-QOBD categorises surveyed areas in one of the following classes: Quality_1 – Quality_5 (from low to high uncertainty), Oceanic (areas far offshore which are considered as adequately safe for navigation) and Unassessed.
+After several iterations, IHO’s Data Quality Working Group introduced a more comprehensive composite quality indicator called ‘Quality of Bathymetric Data’ (QOBD), which is going to become a standardized attribute in the next generation ENC specification S-101.
+QOBD categorizes surveyed areas in one of the following classes: Quality_1 – Quality_5 (from low to high uncertainty), Oceanic (areas far offshore which are considered as adequately safe for navigation) and Unassessed.

-New Ways of Visualising Uncertainty
+New Ways of Visualizing Uncertainty

-Based on an in-depth literature review in the research areas of information visualisation and cartography, a large variety of existing techniques for visualising uncertainty were identified.
+Based on an in-depth literature review in the research areas of information visualization and cartography, a large variety of existing techniques for visualizing uncertainty were identified.
 To check their applicability, a list of requirements for representing uncertainty of bathymetric data in ENCs was compiled.
 For doing so, the ENC representation standard S-52 as well as previous work on this topic by IHO’s working groups were examined.
 Important requirements are: